lztrox/lztrox/README.md

 ⌈ <b>👑 Creator of the world first automatic tg post&comments cloner

+| <b>👑 Creator of the best influencers token sniper for friend.tech

 | <b>👯 I’m looking to collaborate with - </b>someone who wants to make this world a better place

 | <b>📝 Specialization - </b>BackEnd developer; Road to FullStack